Prostitution

 over prostitutes.

-Abolitionism
+Prostitution Abolitionism

-about prostitution by anti-prostitution or abolitionist organizations.
+about sex work by anti-prostitution or prostitution abolitionist organizations.

-Abolitionist movements define prostitution and other categories of
+Prostitution abolitionist movements define prostitution and other

-as a response to childhood sexual abuse.
-As a reaction to the exploitation
+sexual abuse.
+As a reaction to the exploitation fostered by imperialism

-fostered by imperialism and military occupations, international anti-prostitution
+and military occupations, international anti-prostitution activists

-have dedicated themselves to rescuing women from prostitution, and
+to rescuing women from prostitution, and training women to find alternative

-training women to find alternative careers or security in marriage.
+careers or security in marriage.
+Prostitution abolitionist groups

-Revolt) oppose the legitimization of prostitution.
+the 'legitimization of prostitution.'
 These organizations

 do not self- define as prostitutes' rights organizations.
 They work